AshirRaza/Gesture-Controlled-Car/README.md

 Hardware Components:

-1 - ESP32 with builtin bluetooth and Wifi
+1 - ESP32 with built in bluetooth and Wifi

 2 - Chassis Kit (body of the car)